UK Championship: History

 Stephen Hendry's 1989 win prefigured his decade of dominance similar to the one prefigured by Davis's win in 1980; its significance was emphasised by the fact that the losing finalist was Davis himself.
 Hendry's 16–15 win the following year, over Davis again, spoke to his unique qualities of nerve.
-The Hendry/Ken Doherty final of 1994 is considered by many players as one of Hendry's best performance, as he won 10–5 making 7 century breaks along the way, six of which were in the span of eight frames played.
-Doherty has appeared in two more memorable finals.
+The final in 1994 against Ken Doherty is considered by many players as one of Hendry's best performance, as he won 10–5 making 7 century breaks along the way, six of which were in the span of eight frames played.
+Doherty has appeared in two more memorable finals, in 2001, when Ronnie O'Sullivan beat him 10–1, delivering a final's best winning margin since it had become the best of 19 frames in 1993, a feat repeated three years later, in 2004, by Stephen Maguire against David Gray; and in 2002, when Doherty almost won the tournament against Mark Williams, but lost 9–10 in a dramatic deciding frame.